 From there, with easy calculations involving the geometric series, we obtain the coefficients $c_{k,l}(t)$ and $\bar c_{k,l}(t)$ mentioned in \eqref{eq:heis}.
 Since $H_A=0$, the operators $A_k^-(t)$ are time independent, so the integral to be solved in Proposition \ref{prop2} is simply $\int_0^{+\infty} e^{- s \gamma} ds = \tfrac{1}{\gamma}$.
 By rearranging the terms, $\mathcal{L}_{s,2}$ can be put in standard Lindblad form to obtain \eqref{eq:JCresult}. { $\square$}

-The reduced model \eqref{eq:JCresult} thus contains a unitary shift with B pulling on the frequency of A (Hamiltonian in $\sigma_z$); and it translates the thermal dissipations on B into corresponding thermal dissipations in $\sigma_-$ and $\sigma_+$ on the two-level system A, yet with decreasing effect as $\kappa$ increases.
+The reduced model \eqref{eq:JCresult} thus contains a unitary shift with B pulling on the frequency of A (Hamiltonian in $\sigma_z$); and it translates thermal dissipations on B into corresponding dissipations in $\sigma_-$ and $\sigma_+$ on A, yet with decreasing effect as $\kappa$ increases.
 This result is well-known \cite{azouit2017towards}.
 It readily generalizes to a subsystem A of higher dimension.
 One just replaces, in the model and in the resulting dissipator, $\sigma_-$ by $A$ and $\sigma_+$ by $A^\dagger$; in the resulting slow Hamiltonian, one replaces $(1+2n_{th}) \tfrac{\sigma_z}{2}$ by $(n_{th} A A^\dagger - (1+n_{th})A^\dagger A)$.